Adisoemarmo International Airport: History

+Colonial era

-The airport was formerly known as Panasan Air Force Base, named after the village where it is located.
+The airport was formerly known as Panasan Airfield, named after the village where it is located.
 The name Panasan is derived from Javanese and refers to an open area or field that becomes hot under intense sunlight, making it a common site for local residents to dry goods (mepe).
 The airbase was constructed by the Dutch colonial government in 1940 as part of the Royal Netherlands East Indies Army Air Force’s preparations for a potential Japanese invasion of the Dutch East Indies—an invasion that eventually occurred in 1942.
 At the time of the Japanese advance, the base remained incomplete and was not yet fully operational.
 To prevent it from falling intact into enemy hands, the Dutch employed a scorched-earth strategy and attempted to destroy key facilities.
 During the subsequent Japanese occupation (1942–1945), the airbase was completed and further developed by the Japanese, who inherited an asphalt runway approximately 1,000 meters in length, along with offices, a headquarters, hangars, and other support infrastructure—some of which had been damaged by the Dutch.
 Under Japanese control, the base was operated by the Imperial Japanese Navy Air Service as a military airfield.
+The airfield was also expanded southward by the Japanese during the war, with these expansions forming the basis of the present-day Indonesian Air Force base located south of the runway.

+The Japanese vacated the airbase following their surrender at the end of World War II.
+The airfield was soon taken over by Indonesian militias during the Indonesian National Revolution through diplomatic communication with the Japanese.
+When the Japanese withdrew, they left several aircraft at the airfield, some of which were later acquired by the Indonesian Air Force to support its war effort.
+The surrendered Japanese personnel were subsequently repatriated from the airfield to Semarang and Jakarta using the Douglas DC-3s of the Allied forces.
+When the Dutch launched Operation Product, the airfield was attacked and bombed by the ML-KNIL.
+In response, several revolutionary militias in Surakarta destroyed key infrastructure, including bridges and the airbase, to prevent them from being recaptured by Dutch forces.
+The scorched earth policy implemented during the Indonesian National Revolution around Panasan Airfield resulted in some aircraft, as well as fuel and certain munitions, being deliberately concealed by Indonesian fighters.
+This strategy was adopted due to the limited number of Indonesian personnel capable of operating the Japanese aircraft left behind.
+However, Operation Product ultimately devastated Panasan Airfield.
+Aircraft that had been intended for concealment were destroyed by an attack carried out by three Dutch P-51 Mustang aircraft.
+Office buildings, hangars, and several other airbase facilities were also damaged during this first military aggression.
+In addition, four personnel from the Panasan air force unit were killed in the attack.
+As a result, the airfield remained abandoned until the late 1950s, after the Dutch had withdrawn from Indonesia following the recognition of its sovereignty.